AliSal92/mam-properties/README.md

 No FAQs at the moment, feel free to discuss issues in with support.

 == Screenshots ==
-1. Front-end Screenshot.
+1. Front-end screenshot.
-2. Back-end Screenshot.
+2. Back-end screenshot.

 == Changelog ==
 = 1.0 =